MagneticSimulation/MicroMagnetic.jl/docs/src/basics.md

 ## Meshes

-JuMag uses finite difference methods to discretize the micromagnetic energies.
-In JuMag, the discretized grid information is stored in [`FDMesh`](@ref).
+NuMag uses finite difference methods to discretize the micromagnetic energies.
+In NuMag, the discretized grid information is stored in [`FDMesh`](@ref).
 Therefore, before starting the simulation, we need to create a mesh.

 ```julia